rokath/tcobs/docs/TCOBSv2Specification.md

 ##  6. <a name='Algorithm'></a>Algorithm

-* Count equal bytes in a row.
+* Count equal bytes in a run.
-* Convert number into ternary or quaternary cipher counted number.
+* Convert the count into a ternary or quaternary cipher-counted number.
-* Convert cipher sequence into same-sigil-type sequence.
+* Convert the cipher sequence into a same-sigil-type sequence.
-* Handle Offsets to build sigil chain (buffer ends with a sigil byte).
+* Handle offsets to build the sigil chain (encoded buffer ends with a sigil byte).
-* Mathematical prove?
+* Mathematical proof?

 <p align="right">(<a href="#top">back to top</a>)</p>